Understand corporate actions & when to respond

 Some offers require response online or over the phone to apply your election decision to your investments.
 Here are some examples of common voluntary corporate actions:

-How to respond to a voluntary corporate action
+How to access or participate in a voluntary corporate action

 Response submission policy